 3) Focus on a different marketing channel – Canopy succeeded by focusing on PR outreach, but there are other marketing channels that you could focus on instead.
 Influencer outreach and content marketing are a couple of other channels that might be worth considering for this type of business.

-How to Build a Business Like Canopy: Final Thoughts
+How to Build an Affiliate Store Like Canopy: Final Thoughts

 You don't have to replicate Canopy's strategy to succeed at affiliate marketing, but you may want to consider using some of their tactics.
 Analyze how other e-commerce businesses created their success and create your own strategy for success.